hashicorp/consul/website/source/docs/guides/kubernetes-reference.html.md

 ## Networking Connectivity

-When running Consul inside Kubernetes as a pod, the Consul servers will be automatically configured with the appropriate addresses.
+When running Consul as a pod inside of Kubernetes, the Consul servers will be automatically configured with the appropriate addresses.
 However, when running Consul servers outside of the Kubernetes cluster and clients inside Kubernetes as pods, there are additional [networking